bit-docs/bit-docs/README.md

 Depending on what plugins are used, input may be in the form of inline code comments, markdown files, or anything else you could imagine; output may be in the form of HTML, or any other format.

-Technically you could write "finder" and "generator" plugins for the `bit-docs` tool to orchestrate that are geared towards static site generation (such as a blog or generic website), but `bit-docs` is particularly useful for generating documention websites for your code projects.
+You could write "finder" and "generator" plugins for the `bit-docs` tool to orchestrate that are geared towards static site generation (such as a blog or generic website), but `bit-docs` is particularly useful for generating documention websites from your code projects.

 ### Usage

-To use `bit-docs`, you add it to the `package.json` of the project you want to use it with.
+To use bit-docs, you add it to the `package.json` of the project you want to use it with.

 Next, in your project's `package.json`, you add a section called `bit-docs`, like: